Coping with grief during the holidays

 4. Help others

-Volunteering at a soup kitchen or homeless shelter not only helps others, but it takes the focus off of your grief — at least for a little while.
+Volunteering at a soup kitchen or homeless shelter not only helps others, but it takes the focus off your grief — at least for a little while.
 Studies show that being generous can actually be good for your brain and reduce stress levels.

 5. Hold a commemoration